FP Live

 Is America Pivoting Away From India?

 Is the United States pivoting away from India, or will U.S.-India ties revert back to the positive trajectory of the last two decades?
-Former Indian Foreign Secretary Nirupama Rao will join FP Live to discuss what’s at stake.
+Former Indian Foreign Secretary Nirupama Rao joined FP Live to discuss what’s at stake.

 The Future of the Democratic Party

 Michigan Senator Elissa Slotkin, a former CIA analyst, has a “war plan” to combat Trumpism.
-She will sit down with FP’s Ravi Agrawal to discuss how the Democratic Party can win back voters and how she sees the role of U.S. power abroad.
+She sat down with FP’s Ravi Agrawal to discuss how the Democratic Party can win back voters and how she sees the role of U.S. power abroad.

 • 3-shot-no-logo